 Now as we women of a certain age know all too well, a lack of oestrogen over time increases our risk of developing osteoporosis.
 To lower that risk in women taking letrozole, for example, a type of drug called a bisphosphonate may be prescribed.
 In lay terms bisphosphonates are called bone-hardeners or bone-tougheners.
 These drugs have been shown to have two benefits when used in the treatment of post-menopausal women with early-stage breast cancer.
 As well as decreasing your risk of developing osteoporosis, they have been shown to reduce your risk of developing bone metastases (tumours in the bones that result from breast cancer cells that have broken off from the original tumour settling in the bones and growing there) and improve survival.

-The oncologist wants me to have a bisphosphonate called zoledronic acid while I’m on letrozole, initially every three months and then every six months.
+The oncologist wants me to have a bisphosphonate called zoledronic acid (also known as Zometa) while I’m on letrozole, initially every three months and then every six months.
 The idea is for me to have the first dose during my final chemo session.
 The oncologist says there’s “no urgency”, but suggests that since the first dose often causes “bone ache, joint discomfort and a ‘flu-like illness”, I might want to get “all the unpleasantness” out of the way before the next phase of treatment, ie surgery.
 There I was thinking I was to have three weeks’ respite between chemo and the op, but bring it on, why not?

 Now we come to the part that involves the dentist.
 A rare side effect of zoledronic acid is a condition called osteonecrosis of the jaw.
 Now I don’t know about you, but I’m always wary of words with “necro” in them as they all have something to do with death.
 Anyway, osteonecrosis of the jaw is when healthy bone tissue in the jaw becomes damaged and dies (told you).
 Sounds nasty.
 Most cases happen following an extraction.
 Thus the appointment with the dentist.
 If I were likely to need to have a tooth out any time soon, I wouldn’t have the bone-hardening drug until six weeks afterwards.